sagemath/trac_to_gh/Issue 3143.md

 # Issue 3143: [with patch, needs review] remove references to /home/was

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3143

 Original creator: malb